eric-96/digitalmarketplace/README.md

 ## Features

 - 🛠️ Complete marketplace built from scratch in Next.js 14
-- 💻 Beautiful landing page & product pages included
+- 💻 Landing page & product pages
-- 🎨 Custom artwork included
 - 💳 Full admin dashboard
 - 🛍️ Users can purchase and sell their own products
 - 🛒 Locally persisted shopping cart
 - 🔑 Authentication using Payload
-- 🌟 Clean, modern UI using shadcn-ui
-- ✉️ Beautiful emails for signing up and after purchase
+- ✉️ Emails for signing up and after purchase
-- ✅ Admins can verify products to ensure high quality
+- ✅ Admins must verify products to ensure high quality
 - ⌨️ 100% written in TypeScript

 ## License